 - SMC HS Concurrent Enrollment students will not be assigned an enrollment date until all documents have been submitted to and approved by the SMC Office of Admissions and Records.
 If you would like to submit more course choices after you have been approved for the program, a separate enrollment form (duly completed) must be turned in.
 Remember, you will only be permitted to take 2 classes in total and they must have prior approval by your counselor.

 - Please understand that High School Concurrent Students will begin the process of enrolling in class after the regular college population has done so.
 As a result, some courses may be full.
 Students are encouraged to continue seeking an enrollment spot via Corsair Connect as long as possible.
 After the term begins, they may visit the class the first day and ask the instructor if late adds are being permitted and follow their direction.

 - Submission of a High School Concurrent application form does not guarantee that a student will obtain seat (s) in the classes they have been approved to take.

 Students who have applied to the High School Concurrent program in prior semesters must do the following:

 - Complete a new High School Concurrent application and re-apply online to the college for each term in which they wish to participate.

 - Submit the most up to date high school transcript for the new term.

 - Take assessment test (when necessary).
 Be certain to check if any assessment tests you have taken are still valid; scores expire one year to the day after the student tests.
 If the course (s) you are planning to take need a skills assessment and your scores will expire before the term begins, you will need to re-test.

-Winter 2014: Once all required paperwork is submitted and approved, students may enroll themselves into the prescribed classes after Dec 19th, 2013 at 8am.
+Spring 2014: Once all required paperwork is submitted and approved, students may enroll themselves into prescribed classes after Jan 21st, 2014 at 8am.
 Students will be notified as to the status of their application.